 Here, only pension insurance contributions are paid, but no other social security contributions, such as unemployment insurance and health insurance and nursing care insurance contributions, are deducted from the salary.
 You may work up to 20 hours per week.
 During the semester break a weekly working time of 40 hours is no problem.
 The only thing to be aware of is that no more than 26 weeks or 182 calendar days per year are worked full-time.

-For earnings between 450,- and 1300,- Euro the sliding zone regulation applies: the contributions to the pension insurance are calculated lower in favour of the net income.
+For earnings between 520 Euro and 2,000 Euro the sliding zone regulation applies: the contributions to the pension insurance are calculated lower in favour of the net income.
 Taxes are due according to the wage tax class.
 Social security contributions are calculated on an increasing scale.
-Only from 1300 € on the full contribution rate to the social security contributions has to be paid.
+Only from 2000 € on the full contribution rate to the social security contributions has to be paid.
 Students who are working within the framework of the working student regulation only pay the proportional contributions to the pension insurance.
 Further information (only in German)

-Those who do not work for more than three months or 70 working days per calendar year (or five months or 115 working days per calendar year, which is limited from 1 March to 31 October 2020 due to Covid-19) do not have to pay social security contributions and taxes.
+Those who do not work for more than three months or 70 working days per calendar year do not have to pay social security contributions and taxes.

 No study without health insurance.
 But what happens if I work part-time?